getgrav/grav-learn/pages/02.content/03.collections/docs.md

 ##### @self.parent - The parent page of the current page

-This is a special case collection because it will always return just the one **parent** of the current page
+This is a special case collection because it will always return just the one **parent** of the current page:

 [prism classes="language-yaml line-numbers"]
 content: